peterv-bentley/evo-data-converters/packages/README.md

 ## General converter architecture

-Within `src/evo/data_converters/` the directory structure for converters comprises a top level common directory, containing common modules that are usable across all converters, and a top level directory for each supported converter type:
+Within `packages/common` the directory structure for converters comprises a top level common directory, containing common modules that are usable across all converters.
+In the other `packages` folders are various supported data converter packages that build on the "common" library:

 ```
 .